c-blake/nio/README.md

   f: float          d: double           g: long double
 ```
 The number of rows is inferred from the file size (but could be a length-prefix
 in a messaging context).
 Some examples:
 ```
   hey.NS        a column-vector (Nx1 matrix) of unsigned shorts foo.N10f      an Nx10 matrix of floats bar.N2i4d     a table of int 2-vectors and double 4-vectors
   covs.N10,10f  a vector of 10 by 10 covariance matrices
 ```
-I have found this setup to be surprisingly usable and efficient.
-It can perhaps
+I have found this setup to be quite usable, flexible, and efficient.
+It can
-cure you from your likely addiction of parsing & re-parsing ASCII numbers which
+perhaps cure you from your likely addiction of parsing & re-parsing ASCII
-is up to hundreds of times slower than modern SIMD FP operations.
-(Seriously,
+numbers which is up to hundreds of times slower than modern SIMD FP operations.
-SIMD's are L1 cache bandwidth which are order 100s of GB/s while parsing at even
+(Seriously, SIMD's are L1 cache bandwidth which are order 100s of GB/s while
-1 GB/s is a challenge and printing/formatting is even slower.)
+parsing at even 1 GB/s is a challenge and printing/formatting is even slower.)

 More documentation can be had by just running `nio` with no arguments or `nio h`
 for a big help dump.  `nio` is a [cligen](https://github.com/c-blake/cligen)